 Key to effective use of the Internet is being able to find what one is looking for.
 Our preferred search engine is Google.
 They have a nifty IE Search toolbar add-on.
 The toolbar allows Google queries be made directly from the toolbar.
-Unfortunately Google does not have a FireFox version yet.

-9.2 FTP
+8.2 FTP